SummaryRead the full fact sheet

 From birth to about 25 years of age, we build more bone than we lose.
 Our bones are not only getting bigger as we grow during this time, but they’re developing their density.
 This determines how strong they are.

 From about 25 to 50 years of age, our bones break down and rebuild at about the same rate.
 They are in a state of balance.
 This is when we have achieved our ‘peak bone mass’.
 Our bones are at their strongest.

 After about 50 years of age, we start to break down more bone than we rebuild.
-As a result our bones slowly start to lose density and strength, which makes them more susceptible to fracture.
+As a result, our bones slowly start to lose density and strength, which makes them more susceptible to fracture.
 Everyone experiences bone loss as they age, however not everyone will develop osteoporosis.
-Only after bone loss reaches a certain point, a diagnosis of osteoporosis will be made.
+Only after bone loss reaches a certain point is a diagnosis of osteoporosis made.

 Symptoms of osteoporosis in men

 Osteoporosis is often called a ‘silent’ condition, as people don’t notice any symptoms until they fracture a bone.

 When symptoms do occur, they’re generally the result of a fracture.
 These symptoms may include: